Luxque/Quantum-Random-Number-Generator/README.md

 ## Tasks to Do

+* Random number + password generator.
 * Flexibility in number of qubits.
-* Random number + password generator.
+* Command line parser.